-- Detention is held daily in the multipurpose room (MPR) from 3:20-4:00 each day.
-In the event that the MPR is being used, an alternative location will be announced. - Students may be assigned detention from any teacher or administrator. - An attempt will be made to notify the parent at least 24 hours in advance.
-Students will receive written documentation of the detention assignment, date, and reason. - Students who do not arrive at detention on time will not be allowed to enter and will be counted absent. - An assignment will be given for students to complete while in detention. - After school activities (practices, meetings, rehearsals, etc.) are not valid excuses for missing detention. - Students must secure their own transportation promptly at 4PM.
-Any student who is assigned detention is not allowed to ride the bus that afternoon. - Students who miss detention will be assigned Saturday school.
+- Detention is held daily in the ISS Room from 3:20-4:00 each day. - Students may be assigned detention from any teacher or administrator. - An attempt will be made to notify the parent at least 24 hours in advance.
+Students will receive written documentation of the detention assignment, date, and reason. - All school activities, such as rehearsals, practice, sporting events, or club meetings are not valid excuses for missing detention.
+Directors and coaches have the autonomy to make participation decisions based on student attendance to practices and rehearsals. - Students who do not arrive at detention on time will not be allowed to enter and will be counted absent. - An assignment will be given for students to complete while in detention. - After school activities (practices, meetings, rehearsals, etc.) are not valid excuses for missing detention. - Students must secure their own transportation promptly at 4PM.
+Any student who is assigned detention is not allowed to ride the bus that afternoon. - Students who miss detention will be assigned additional disciplinary consequences.